polyglotDataNerd/poly-covid19/README.md

 Intention
 -
-* The intention of this repo is to clean and standardize a data model that can be put into visualization tools or pattern algorithms to find insight and trends for what's going on activiley with the virus.
+* The intention of this repo is to clean and standardize a data model that can be put into visualization tools or pattern algorithms to find insight and trends for what's going on actively with the virus.

 Frequency
 -